gogowaiting/mygo/README.md

 # mygo
-this is my learn go
+This is a project my record learn go